Diagnosing and Treating Deep Vein Thrombosis

-Angioplasty uses specialized, elongated balloons that are inflated inside the veins to open up any narrow pathways.
-Through stent placement, metal scaffolds are placed in the vein to prevent it from closing up.
+Angioplasty uses specialized, elongated balloons that are inflated inside the veins to open any narrow pathways.
+Through stent placement, metal scaffolds are placed in the vein to prevent it from closing.
 Non-functional veins can be shut down with the use of embolization.
 Finally, thrombolysis can be utilized for treating larger clots which are common with deep vein thrombosis.
 The procedure involves a special catheter that can be temporarily placed within the clot to dissolve it using medication.
 Additionally, the success of the treatment and the integrity of the veins can be checked using IVUS (intravascular ultrasound).

 In cases when thrombolysis is necessary, you may have a 24-hour ICU stay period for the procedure at a local hospital.

 We can provide you with the option of having all the necessary procedures done at our special clinic at MIVA Medical.
-General sedation might be required, and although the procedures are only minimally invasive, you could be required to avoid any strain or heavy lifting in the following 5 days.
+Moderate sedation might be required, and although the procedures are only minimally invasive, you could be required to avoid any strain or heavy lifting in the following 5 days.